METALS-Copper steadies from week low; growth worries weigh

 session's losses triggered by dismal U.S. jobs data.

-Copper earlier in the day sank to its lowest since June 29 at $7,486 a tonne
+Copper earlier in the day sank to its lowest since late June at $7,486 a

 prices have erased gains of more than 12 percent to trade in negative territory

-for the year.
-Analysts said there was a risk to the downside.
+Analysts said there was a risk to the downside, especially if Chinese gross

-"Charts are showing that the recent advance is fraying, having failed to

-take out the down channel," analyst Edward Meir at INTL FCStone said in a note.

 "Chinese inflation data showed a drop, so that might allow more easing to